g5ostXa/hyprarch2/README.md

 <br>

 ## :octocat: `Support`
-If you like my project, feel free to  buy me a coffee, or simply give it a ⭐ !
+If you like my project, feel free to give it a ⭐ !
 ```neon
    __                              __   ___
   / /  __ _____  _______ _________/ /  |_  |